Alaa Al Aswany: Political views

 Al Aswany was in Tahrir Square each of the 18 days before Mubarak fell from power.
-In fact, he was one of the few prominent people to interview the Mubarak-appointed Prime Minister Ahmed Shafik on an Egyptian channel.
+He was one of the few prominent people to interview the Mubarak-appointed Prime Minister Ahmed Shafik on an Egyptian channel.
 Shafik lost his temper under persistent grilling by the novelist and it was the first time for Egyptians to witness a ruler dressed down so severely by a civilian in public.
 Consequently, it is said that Shafik was fired by the SCAF.